But, of course, there’s plenty of data to make the case, too:

 Seventy-four per cent of consumers get frustrated when online content has nothing to do with their interests, and that applies to email, too.

-4. Activation Angst: The same 2014 Neustar study said 53 per cent of digital marketers always or often struggle with personalising their marketing efforts on a large scale, with 26 per cent claiming difficulty turning their data into action; 15 per cent struggled to identify customers across different devices.
+4. Activation Angst: The Neustar study said 53 per cent of digital marketers always or often struggle with personalising their marketing efforts on a large scale, with 26 per cent claiming difficulty turning their data into action; 15 per cent struggled to identify customers across different devices.

 Building An Enterprise Argument